eest/tldv6stat/README.md

 conservative defaults.

 ### Ratelimiting and worker count
-The DNS request ratelimit is controlled using the `-ratelimit-*` flags.
-You probably want to increase this (or set `-ratelimit-rate 0` to disable ratelimiting entirely) if your resolver can handle it.
+The DNS request ratelimit is controlled using the `-ratelimit` and `-burstlimit` flags.
+You probably want to increase this (or set `-ratelimit 0` to disable ratelimiting entirely) if your resolver can handle it.
 If increasing the ratelimit you probably want to set a custom resolver other than the default of `8.8.8.8:53` as well.
 The number of workers probably should be increased as well if operating on large zones.

 ### Output
 The tool will output JSON both for the collected statistics as well as any operational logging.